Pet Insurance in Korea: How It Works for Foreign Residents

 The five major insurers

-Meritz Fire and Marine Insurance (메리츠화재) has led this market since it launched the first pet insurance product in October 2018.
+Meritz Fire and Marine Insurance (메리츠화재) has led this market since it launched the first domestic pet insurance product.
 Its "Pet Peppermint" (펫퍼민트) product is renewable through pets aged 20.
 It includes skin disease coverage as standard.
 Dental treatment is generally not covered; confirm the current scope on the Meritz product page before purchasing.

-Per Korea Times reporting on the market, the top-four insurers by market share are Meritz, Samsung, KB Insurance, and Hyundai, who together hold over 80% of the market.
-DB is the most aggressive recent entrant rather than a top-four incumbent.
+Per Korea Times reporting on the market, a handful of large insurers, led by Meritz and Samsung, hold the majority of the market.
+DB is the most aggressive recent entrant rather than a top-tier incumbent.

 Premium ranges: use each insurer's calculator

-Specific premium figures vary widely based on your pet's age, species, breed, and the coverage level you choose.
-Based on secondary market analysis, monthly premiums for young healthy dogs run roughly in the 20,000-60,000 KRW range.
-That figure is not from primary insurer data.
-Do not treat it as a quote.
+There is no government-set premium for pet insurance.
+Specific figures vary widely based on your pet's age, species, breed, and the coverage level you choose, and reported market ranges differ by source.
+Do not treat any quoted range as a quote.

 Each major insurer has a Korean-language rate calculator on its website.
 Enter your pet's details to get a current figure.
 Meritz and Samsung both offer these tools.
 The calculator output is the only reliable starting point for a budget comparison.